Studio Weathervane, Wesleyville | 1991 | Etching 73 of 75

 Acquisition Enquiries

 Studio Weathervane is offered exclusively through West End Gallery.
-Serious acquisition enquiries are welcome.
+Enquiries are welcome.
 We invite you to contact us directly to arrange a private viewing.
 Layaway options are available upon request.
 Shipping is quoted based on location; local delivery within Edmonton and surrounding communities is complimentary.

 Citations

-- David Blackwood, artist's statement for Bennett's High Island Trilogy (1981).
-West End Gallery research files: Blackwood Comprehensive Reference, describing studio view and tippypanning activity.
+- David Blackwood, artist's statement for Bennett's High Island Trilogy, 1981.
+West End Gallery Archive.

 - David Blackwood, artist's statement for Folded Studies, March 1993.
-West End Gallery Archive: David Blackwood Letters and Notes.
-References dog Banquo named after Shakespearean character.
+West End Gallery Archive.

 Accessibility Description

 The middle ground and background depict frozen sea ice extending toward the horizon.
-Multiple small figures—children—are scattered across the ice field, engaged in activity (jumping between ice pans).
+Multiple small figures—children—are scattered across the ice field, engaged in tippypanning (jumping between ice pans).
 The ice is rendered in gradated hand-coloured blues: pale aquamarine and turquoise for sunlit surfaces, Prussian blue for shadowed areas, deep indigo for open water leads between pans.
 Ice texture shows dimensionality through aquatint—pressure ridges, individual floes, cracks and channels visible.
-Distant landforms appear on the horizon.
+Distant landforms appear on the horizon—Bennett's High Island.

 The overall palette contrasts warm tones (salmon-pink dock glowing like a beacon) against cool blues and greys (ice field and sky).
 The whale weathervane silhouette provides a dark focal point at apex.
 Light suggests dawn or dusk, with the pink dock structure appearing to emit light against cooler surroundings.
 The work is signed and dated by the artist.
-Medium: etching and aquatint with hand-colouring on paper.
+Medium: etching and aquatint with hand-colouring on paper, 35½" × 15" (90.2 × 38.1 cm).

 Full Provenance

-- 1996–Present: Private collection; never displayed; stored in archival conditions; offered through West End Gallery, Edmonton
+- 1991–Present: Private collection; never displayed; stored in archival conditions; offered through West End Gallery, Edmonton

 Disclaimer